jonaslu/ain/README.md

 # Escaping
 TL;DR: To escape a comment `#` precede it with a backtick: `` `#``.

 Escaping is hard and therefore ain tries to avoid it.
-The symbols that have special meaning to ain are:
+These symbols have special meaning to ain:
 ```
 Symbol -> meaning
 #      -> comment